Small Game Hunting

-- A fishing or small game license is required to take frogs with a spear, club, hook, or by hand.
-A small game license is required to take frogs with a gun or bow.
+- A fishing or hunting license is required to take frogs with a spear, club, hook, or by hand.
+A hunting license is required to take frogs with a gun, bow, or crossbow.

 - Open Season is June 15 through September 30.